Frank Pavone: Priesthood

 Pavone was ordained to the priesthood on November 12, 1988, by Cardinal John O'Connor, then Archbishop of New York, and was assigned to St. Charles Church in Staten Island.
 During that time, in addition to parish duties, he began producing television broadcasts on local cable TV channels.
-In 1993, he sought and obtained permission from O'Connor to devote his ministry to ending abortion, and O'Connor appointed him as director of Priests for Life.
+In 1993, O'Connor appointed him as director of Priests for Life.

 In the late 1990s, Pavone served at the Holy See's Pontifical Council for the Family, an office which coordinated pro-life activities for the Catholic Church worldwide and his role included encouraging pro-life leaders to establish local projects.

 In 2001, Pavone announced a $12 million advertising campaign designed to welcome women who had had abortions back into the church and worked to combine this work with existing efforts underway through the healing outreach of the National Council of Catholic Bishops.
 Pavone was also honored at the annual "Proudly Pro-Life" award dinner which was organized by the National Right to Life Committee and hosted at the Waldorf-Astoria hotel in New York.